 A matrix is a grid defined by a number of rows and a number of columns.
 A pixel matrix is just exactly that, pixels arranged in a series of rows and columns.
 The simplest matrix that most light shows might include would be a smaller matrix that might be used to scroll the TUNE TO information.
 A more complex matrix might be for showing graphics and videos.

 Warning!
 Your TV or Computer Monitor are matrices that show videos well.
-But keep in mind that most of those are expected to be a minimum of 1080p resolution - which translates to 1080 pixels per square inch.
-To duplicate that resolution in a pixel matrix with 1" spacing, that 1080 pixels would be huge and you would still only have replicated an inch of your TV screen.
+But keep in mind that most of those today are probably a minimum of 1080p resolution - which translates to 1080 pixels per square inch.
+To duplicate that resolution in a pixel matrix with 1" spacing, that 1080 inch (90 feet) matrix would be huge and you would still only have replicated an inch of your TV screen.
 Don't let me scare you away, you can do some amazing things on pixel matrices that actually fit in your yard.

 Alternatives - There are other options called P5 & P10 panels.
-This have terrific resolution and are available for very reasonable p[rices.
-I haven't gone there yest so I'll leave discussion of them to the professionals.
+These have terrific resolution and are available for very reasonable prices.
+I haven't gone there yet so I'll leave discussion of them to the professionals.
 A good place to find out more is at Wired Watts (check out our Links page to get their information).

 We have several matrices in our show, check out the specific pages below: